mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --start, -s

-   Start server in read-only mode if offline.
+   Start the server in read-only mode if it is offline.
+With this option, you must also give the :option:`--basedir` and :option:`--datadir` options.

 .. option:: --verbose, -v